FoxAhead/Civ2-UI-Additions/README.md

 All features can be switched in 'Options...' dialog.

 ## Requirements
-Game version Multiplayer Gold Edition 5.4.0f (Patch 3) is supported only.
+Game version Multiplayer Gold Edition 5.4.0f (Patch 3) is supported only (`CIV2.EXE` file size should be 2489344 bytes, preferably unmodified).

 ## Using
  1. Unzip files `Civ2UIALauncher.exe` and `Civ2UIA.dll` to game's folder